 - High Heat BBQ gloves or Welders Gloves

 - 1 pound fresh chestnuts in shell

-- 1 teaspoon Maldon finishing salt
+- 1 teaspoon Maldon finishing salt (or sea salt)

 - Preheat grill using two zone method with lump charcoal or embers from a wood fire in a fire pit.